Life before and after independence from Standard Oil.

 In 1911, growing anti-trust sentiment in the country led to the U.S. Supreme court decision compelling the breakup of Standard Oil.
 Ohio Oil Company once again became an independent company after 12 years under the Standard Oil Trust.
 Donnell continued as president.

 When news did come, it was not good.
 As later annotated on a local map, the “1913-1914 Tisdale Fiasco” proved to be a $250,000 dry hole.
-Undeterred, the search continued and the next two Placer Act wells west and north of Thermopolis – Grass Creek and Elk Basin – both came in as producers.
-The Ohio Oil Company’s long and mutually profitable relationship with Wyoming was off to an excellent start, but as always in the oil business, new sources of oil remained a necessity.
+Undeterred, the search continued and the next two Placer Act wells west and north of Thermopolis — Grass Creek and Elk Basin — both came in as producers.
+A long and profitable relationship began with Wyoming, but news from Texa as new sources of oil remained a necessity.

-In Texas, the discovery at Spindletop Hill near Beaumont in 1901 transformed the economy of the state and the industry.
-Oil companies rushed to Texas.
-The search pushed westward and in 1917, the McClesky No.1 well opened the prolific Ranger Field about 100 miles west of Dallas.
-By 1923, the county was home to 2,000 derricks, but none had ventured further west, across the Pecos River.
-The collective wisdom of the industry insisted that no oil was to be found there.
+The discovery at Spindletop Hill near Beaumont, Texas, in January 1901 transformed the economy of the state and the industry.
+As more exploration companies rushed to the state, the search for new oilfields pushed westward and in 1917, the McClesky No.1 well opened the prolific Ranger Field about 100 miles west of Dallas.

 Nonetheless, a persuasive and tenacious rancher named Ira Yates had been able to sell leases four times, but all four leases lapsed with no drilling.
 Transcontinental Oil Company retained drilling rights on Yates’ 4,000-acre ranch, but was cash poor and reluctant to wildcat across the Pecos into doubtful prospects.